AlienAndHisBeard/VueAndBackend/vueapp/README.md

 # vueapp

-This template should help get you started developing with Vue 3 in Vite.
+Frontend based on the default template available in Visual Studio.

 ## Recommended IDE Setup